HafenCity press area

 - 56 projects completed; 49 projects under construction or planned

-- Development of 1 million-plus GFA through confirmed sales of land or exclusive options (with planning obligations)
+- Completed or assured development of approx. 1.2 million GFA through confirmed sales of land or exclusive options (excluding options with planning obligations)

 - General planning basis: